 - The percentage calculated will be multiplied towards the total $65,000 allocation to determine the club share.

 - If the club share is less than $250 that amount will be rounded to zero with these exceptions:

 - Newly-chartered clubs will be allocated a minimum of $250 in each of their first three years.

-- Clubs that reached EREY status in the 2013-14 Rotary year will be allocated a minimum of $250.
+- Clubs contributions during the 2014-15 Rotary year will be allocated a minimum of $250.

 What projects are eligible for a District Grant?

 - An eligible club project will be a new project to the club or an expansion of a past project (e.g. last year the club purchased dictionaries for 3rd graders at School A. This year, the project has been expanded to purchase dictionaries for 3rd graders at School A and School B.).

 - The project must be’ hands-on’.
 Meaning active Rotarian involvement.

 - The project may be local or international.